mel-am/Bootcamp/week 01/website/README.md

 ### Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).
-I used the MDN resources that have ben mentioned in class.
+I used the MDN resources that have been mentioned in class.